Sherman5A/usw-interactive-systems-coursework/report/report.md

 ## Single Minded Message

-Preloved Pets single minded message will combine the website's goals, advertising pets for rehoming, and increasing funding through donations.
-The phrase,

-> Help us give pets a forever family

-combines these goals.
+Preloved Pets single-minded message will combine the website's goals, advertising pets for rehoming, and increasing funding through donations.
+The phrase, 'help us give pets a forever family' combines these goals.
 'Help' refers to donating and 'giving pets a forever family' generates an emotive, positive, and caring response about rehoming pets.

 # Supporting Material